Siemens CEO says not motivated by large industrial automation deals

-MUNICH (Reuters) - Siemens (SIEGn.DE) is not interested in taking part in large industrial automation merger deals at the moment, its chief executive said when asked about consolidation in the context of Emerson Electric’s (EMR.N) attempt to buy Rockwell Automation (ROK.N).
+MUNICH, Nov 9 (Reuters) - Siemens is not interested in taking part in large industrial automation merger deals at the moment, its chief executive said when asked about consolidation in the context of Emerson Electric’s attempt to buy Rockwell Automation.

 “We are not motivated by large deals at this point in time,” Joe Kaeser said on an analyst call after the German industrial group reported fourth-quarter results.